Omar Brown (defensive back, born 1988)

-Omar Brown (born June 6, 1988) is an American former professional football safety who played for the Baltimore Ravens of the National Football League (NFL).
-Brown signed with the Ravens as an undrafted free agent after playing college football at Marshall.
+Omar Brown (born June 6, 1988) is an American former professional football player who was a safety for the Baltimore Ravens of the National Football League (NFL).
+Brown signed with the Ravens as an undrafted free agent after playing college football for the Marshall Thundering Herd.

 Early life

 Brown was an All-state selection while at Berkeley High School of Moncks Corner, South Carolina.
 He was selected for All-Lowcountry Defensive Back of the Year.

 College career

-Brown played college football at Marshall.
+Brown played college football at Marshall University.
 He finished college football with 288 tackles, 9 interceptions, 29 passes defended and 5 forced fumbles.

 In his freshman year, Brown recorded 14 tackles, one pass defended and a forced fumble for the season.

 In his sophomore year, Brown recorded 73 tackles, 2 interceptions and 12 passes defended for the season.

 In his junior year, Brown finished the season with 88 tackles, 3 interceptions and 8 passes defended.
 On September 10, 2010, Brown had 11 tackles against 23rd ranked West Virginia but Marshall lost the game 24–21.